Ten Years Anniversary (Part 2 of 2)

 As a minor spoiler this is, in actuality~ one of the tenets for the upcoming book rewriting & rebrand.

-Before I get to explain what this lesson is, perhaps it’s better for me to step back and contextualise how and when this becomes appropriate.
+Before I get to explain what this lesson is, perhaps it’s better for me to step back and provide contextual backdrop.

 First thing is to wrap our head around the concept or willingness to “Change”.
 Firstly, why change? if at all?
 If one is happy and be merry then arguably – one need not changing anything.
-But if there is some inclination or anxiety or provocation, for there could be something wrong or there could have been done”better” or something to “look forward to” -then that more likely than not requires surveillance.
+But if there is some inclination, anxiety or provocation there could be something “wrong” or could have done”better” or something to “look forward to” – then surveillance is in order.
 Look back at our own selves first and foremost.

 “Habits first, bickering second” therefore is what I posit as the beginning conduit, towards that “change”.
-But any “change” I shall warn, is not a 0:1 outcome.
+But any “change” is never going to be a zero to one outcome.
 Biology is not digital.
+It is gradual.

-“Bickering second” – over time you can get obsessed with the details.
+• “Bickering second” – over time you may then get obsessed with the details.
 Yes, there is going to be a lot of details.

 Let’s re-pack the above as actionable(s), if I were to “start over”.
 Ten years ago.